Justice in action

 Block 2: Developing legal skills

 This block will focus on the development of key legal skills.
 In particular, undertaking practical legal research, interviewing clients, legal writing and presenting legal information face-to-face or online to various groups.
 These skills will then be drawn together in a problem-solving activity.
 You will continue to think about your own skills development and the themes that were introduced in Block 1.
-Depending on the pro bono activities you are allocated to, you may also begin to undertake some practical legal activities.
+Depending on the pro bono project you are allocated to, you may also begin to undertake some practical legal activities.

 Block 3: Practical pro bono activities